Inviting your Team Members

 The person who creates your account is, by default, your Admin user.

-To invite a new user to join your ProdPad account, click on your profile picture at the top right of the app.
-There you will find the option to invite new users.
+To invite a new user to join your ProdPad account, click on Settings on the bottom left-hand side of the navigation bar followed by Invite users.

 Certain restrictions are applied depending on your role: